JoyRomeiro/barkbeetlerisk/README.md

 # Bark beetle risk

-Machado Nunes Romeiro et al. 2024 "Optimizing forest management in the face of bark beetle risk"
+Romeiro et al. 2024 "Optimizing forest management in the face of bark beetle risk"

 This README file was generated on 17/04/2024 by Joyce Machado Nunes Romeiro.
-Last updated: 17/04/2024
+Last updated: 19/05/2025

 -------------------